-Construction on the Horsefair Project will commence in January 2016 and continue until Spring 2017.
-In preparation for this work, the Charles Wesley statue has already gone into storage although it will return as it is an integral part of the new development.
+Construction on the Horsefair Project began in January 2016 and will continue until Spring 2017.
+The Charles Wesley statue has been placed into storage whilst the work is ongoing but it will return as it is an integral part of the new development.

-Whilst building work is ongoing, there will be no access to the New Room via the Horsefair Courtyard and there will be no public toilet facilities available.
-The side alley which runs alongside the New Room connecting the two courtyards will also be closed.
+During the building works, there is no access to the New Room via the Horsefair Courtyard and there will be no public toilet facilities available.
+The side alley which runs alongside the New Room connecting the two courtyards is now also closed.

 We will post progress updates on this site as well as the New Room Facebook and Twitter pages.
 If you have any queries, please contact us.

 Heritage Lottery Fund Grant Success for the Oldest Methodist Building in the World - and it's in Bristol - February 2015

 The New Room in Bristol is the oldest Methodist Chapel in the world (originally built in 1739) and the cradle of the early Methodist movement.

 It was built and used by John Wesley and the early Methodists as a meeting and preaching place and the centre for helping and educating the needy members of the community.

 The chapel itself is on the ground floor (where there is also a shop) and is accessible from either the Broadmead or Horsefair courtyards.
 Upstairs, are the Preachers’ Rooms where the MLA accredited museum is located.
 This contains a unique collection of papers and artifacts and tells the story of John and Charles Wesley and their life and work in Bristol.